Spring Open House

 After we receive the information someone will contact you for a tour.

 St. Coletta Public Charter School Open Enrollment Information and Lottery Procedure

-The Open Enrollment period for the 2018-2019 school year is now closed.
+The Open Enrollment period for the 2019-2020 school year is now closed.
+Families may continue to submit applications to have their child placed on a waitlist.

 As per DC Public Charter School Law, selection for admission to the St. Coletta Special Education Public Charter School will be via a random public lottery system.
 St. Coletta also maintains a wait-list and will offer admission to students on the wait-list as spaces become available.